 “We will begin making announcements to the crowd that we are not interfering with the march but will not allow criminal behavior,” the Portland Police Bureau wrote on social media.

 One arrest happened after a protester began spray painting pro-Anarchist ‘A’ on the window of Nordstrom Rack.
 Police on the scene clashed with some protesters as they made the arrest.
-More than two dozen police responded to the scene, including police with Oregon State Patrol.
+More than two dozen police responded to the scene, including police with Oregon State Police.